8 Blue Zones Lessons For Slowing Down

 When you think of it, we all have 99 problems (it could be 59 or 199).
 We can work very hard to eliminate the top nine problems — getting rid of a wrinkle, fixing a car, getting a kid through math class, etc, but as soon as we get through those, there are nine more new problems at the end of the list.
 The point is that the 99 problems never go away.
 The more we focus on those problems, the bigger they loom in our psyche.
 Taking the focus off our problems and focusing on making a better community deflates and diminishes the 99 problems.

 Nothing slows you down like petunias and tomatoes.

 Conversation always accompanies food, which by definition, makes for slower eating.

 Take a daily nap.

-Take a cue from Ikarians and take a midafternoon break.
-Napping lowers stress hormones or rests the heart.
+Take a cue from Ikarians and take a mid-afternoon break.
+Napping lowers stress hormones and rests the heart.

 Move more, move often, move naturally.

-People in Blue Zones regions rise with sun and sleep with night.
-They sleep the 8-10 hours experts say is the optimal amount to revitalize our brains and bodies.
+People in blue zones regions rise with sun and sleep with night.
+They sleep the eight to 10 hours experts say is the optimal amount to revitalize our brains and bodies.